 A tenant could argue that because asbestos poses such serious health risks, its presence is a breach of the implied warranty of habitability—especially when signs of deferred maintenance or serious wear and tear indicate that asbestos fibers could be airborne.
 When a landlord fails to provide a habitable residence, the law might allow tenants to break their lease, move out without notice, withhold rent, and sue the landlord for damages.
 (Before taking action, though, tenants should consider contacting a local landlord-tenant attorney about what self-help measures are allowed under their state and local laws.)

-The tenant can also simply go on living in the apartment, but because the danger has been disclosed, he or she can’t decide to sue the landlord later if the asbestos has not been removed -- unless the landlord promises to remove the asbestos and then fails to do so.
+When landlords disclose the presence of asbestos, tenants can still choose to live in the rental.
+Because the danger has been disclosed, though, they usually cannot sue the landlord later if the asbestos has not been removed—unless the landlord promises to remove the asbestos and then fails to do so.

 Landlords can be held liable for tenant injuries in certain situations.
 When landlords who know (or should know) of the presence of asbestos fail to disclose it, a court might find them responsible under one of many possible legal theories.
 When tenants can demonstrate that they were exposed to asbestos in their rental, the landlord’s potential liability for money damages to the tenant can be quite high.